Our mission

 Who uses WorkplaceCalc.com

-Our tools are used by a wide range of people:
+Our tools are used by a wide range of people across the country:

-- Employees checking their workers comp benefits, overtime pay, or FMLA eligibility
+- Employees checking their workers comp benefits after a workplace injury, verifying their overtime pay calculation, or understanding their FMLA eligibility before requesting leave

-- Job seekers comparing salaries and cost of living when evaluating offers in different cities
+- Job seekers comparing salaries and cost of living when evaluating job offers in different cities — our cost of living calculator helps people understand what a salary offer is actually worth in a new location

-- Attorneys and paralegals checking statute of limitations deadlines for clients
+- Attorneys and paralegals checking statute of limitations deadlines for clients, verifying workers comp benefit calculations, and explaining FMLA rights to clients in plain language

-- Financial advisors using our paycheck and 401k tools to illustrate concepts to clients
+- Financial advisors using our paycheck and 401k tools to illustrate tax impact and retirement savings concepts to clients in concrete, personalized terms

 Contact us

 We welcome feedback, error reports, and suggestions for new calculators.
 If you find an error or have a question, please contact us or email [email protected].
-We read every message.
+We read every message and respond within 2 business days.

 For data sources and methodology details, see our Methodology page.